mantidproject/mantid/docs/source/release/v6.2.0/diffraction.rst

 - :ref:`SCDCalibratePanels <algm-SCDCalibratePanels-v2>` minor interface update that allows fine control of bank rotation calibration.
 - :ref:`SNAPReduce <algm-SNAPReduce-v1>` permits saving selected property names and values to file, to aid autoreduction.
 - improve performance of :ref:`ApplyDiffCal <algm-ApplyDiffCal>` on large instruments eg WISH.
 This in turn improves the performance of :ref:`AlignAndFocusPowder <algm-AlignAndFocusPowder>`
+- :ref:`LoadILLDiffraction <algm-LoadILLDiffraction>` now adds input run number also to a metadata field `run_list`, indended to contain a full list of numors, handled by :ref:`MergeRuns <algm-MergeRuns>`

 Bugfixes
 ########